PredictionExplorer/augur-explorer/README.md

  * To start a daemon just invoke the executable without parameters: `./[daemon_name] &`
  * To stop a daemon use `kill` command

-The `etl` daemon won't exit until it finishes the processing of current blocks completely , this usually takes 20-30 seconds on the Main Net.
+The `etl` daemon won't exit until it finishes the processing of current blocks completely , this usually takes a few seconds on the Main Net.

 ### Database initialization